Header image metal reactivity

 Metal oxides

-Metals react with oxygen to produce metal oxides.
+Many metals will react with oxygen to produce metal oxides:

 metal(s) + oxygen(g) metal oxide(s)